center-for-threat-informed-defense/attack-control-framework-mappings/docs/use-cases.md

 # Use Cases

-## Introduction

-This document is intended to express some hypothetical use cases of Security Control Framework Mappings to ATT&CK.
-These use cases are expressed as user stories with a short exploration of how a user story may be achieved.
+This document describes basic use cases for Security Control Framework Mappings to MITRE ATT&CK.
+These use cases are expressed as user stories, and a short exploration of how a user story may be achieved follows each story.

 ## Use Cases — as a user of the Security Control Framework Mappings to ATT&CK...